patrickmineault/codebook/tidy.md

 %autoreload 2
 ```

 Now, it will feel uncomfortable to move away from jupyter notebooks for some workflows.
-You might be used to writing small snippets of code and then interact with it immediately to see whether it works - moving the code to a module means you can't use in this very immediate fashion.
+You might be used to writing small snippets of code and then interact with it immediately to see whether it works - moving the code to a module means you can't use it in this very immediate fashion.
 We'll fix this discomfort later as we learn about [testing](testing).

 ### Refactor comfortably